 [Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 I will introduce two methods for displaying KPI graphs within Copilot Studio chat, based on hands-on verification.
-I have summarized the characteristics and appropriate use cases of Adaptive Cards, which do not require premium features, and the Code Interpreter, which offers greater flexibility.
+I have summarized the characteristics and how to use Adaptive Cards, which do not require premium features, and the highly flexible code interpreter.

 2026.06.22